tuxity/betaseries-to-trakt/README.md

 ### The script

-Edit the file `betaseries-to-trakt` and fill line 7 and 8 with your app client id and secret we previously saw.
+Edit the file `betaseries-to-trakt` and fill lines [7 and 8](https://github.com/Tuxity/betaseries-to-trakt/blob/master/betaseries-to-trakt#L7#L8) with your app client id and secret we previously saw.
 Close the file.

 Launch the script like this:
 ```